transcelerate/ddf-home/community.md

 # DDF Contribution License Agreement

-Please click [here](CONTRIBUTING.md) to read the Contribution License Agreement.
+Please click [here](CONTRIBUTING.md) to read the Contribution License Agreement (CLA).

+**NOTE**:  The CLA needs to be signed before you're allowed to contribute and propose changes.

 # DDF Code of Conduct